 Rome was robbed of one of its finest Generals when Drusus died a month after falling from his horse whilst attempting to push into Germany.
 He was just 29.
 The brother of Tiberius – who went on to become Emperor – Drusus was rumoured to be the son of Emperor Augustus, although officially his father was cited as being Tiberius Claudius Nero.
 This rumour was encouraged by Drusus, because it placed him in direct lineage to Augustus.

 Drusus’ military prowess demonstrated itself during his forays into Germany.
 He was the first Roman General to mount successful campaigns east of the Rhine, pushing his troops as far as the Weser and Elbe rivers.
-The Sicambri, Batavi, Frisii and Chatti tribes were all subjugated by his army in 11 CE.
-And a year later, he defeated the Mattiaci, Marcomanni and Cherusci tribes.
-Although elected for Consul, he instead chose to ride out once more for Germany, where he met his maker in 9 CE.
+The Sicambri, Batavi, Frisii and Chatti tribes were all subjugated by his army in 11 BCE and a year later, he defeated the Mattiaci, Marcomanni and Cherusci tribes.
+Although elected for Consul, he instead chose to ride out once more for Germany, where he met his maker in 9 BCE.

 You might also like: